-The mission of the Office of Institutional Research is to support the understanding, planning, operation, and evaluation of Farmingdale State College through the compilation and dissemination of reliable, accurate and timely data, information and analyses to the campus community and its stakeholders.
+The mission of the Office of Institutional Research is to support the understanding, planning, operation, and evaluation of Farmingdale State College.

 To achieve its mission, the Office of Institutional Research has established the following goals:

-- Internal and external College constituents will be provided with accurate and relevant data, information and analyses via regular and ad-hoc reporting to support planning, assessment, decision-making and promotion of the College.
+- College constituents will be provided with accurate and relevant data, information and analysis via regular and ad-hoc reporting to support planning, assessment, decision-making and promotion of the College.

 - Official data files and reports will be submitted in accordance with SUNY, Middle States, NYSED, and the US Department of Education reporting mandates.

 - College constituents will be provided with data and information in a timely manner.

 - College constituents will be provided with data and information in a widely available and easily accessible format.